What is 10DLC?

 We believe this service offers our customers the best stability and deliverability available on long codes, because 10DLC allows for higher messaging throughput than traditional P2P long code traffic.
 10DLC also offers significant cost savings over dedicated short code numbers, and a much more personalized experience for message recipients.

 On September 1, 2020, Verizon began requiring all long code SMS messages terminating in the Verizon network to use their new 10DLC A2P service.
-AT&T and T-Mobile followed suit on March 1, 2021, and April 1, 2021, respectively.
+AT&T followed suit on March 1, 2021, and T-Mobile will be onboarding brands in phases.

 To create this sanctioned channel, both AT&T and T-Mobile are requiring every business to register their 10DLC numbers so that the carrier is aware of who’s sending messages and what messaging is being sent, and can continue protecting end users from spam and unwanted messages.
 Businesses are also asked to verify the type of message they are going to send by identifying the “campaign type.”
 By default, Plivo will register all businesses under a “mixed” campaign type, which is applicable to the most common use cases for SMS.
-These carriers’ verification and risk assessment evaluations are outsourced to an independent organization called the Campaign Registry, which determines a “trust score” that the carrier assigns to the business.
+These carriers’ verification and risk assessment evaluations are outsourced to an independent organization called the Campaign Registry.
+Verizon and US Cellular are also working with the Campaign Registry to be a part of the registration process.

 The businesses’ trust scores and campaign types (use cases) determine throughput for each carrier network.
-AT&T assigns the business throughput per minute, while T-Mobile plans to assign throughput per day.
+AT&T assigns the business throughput per minute, while T-Mobile assigns throughput per day.

 All three carrier networks impose surcharges for every outgoing SMS message segment, the amounts of which are detailed below.
+T-Mobile also imposes surcharges for every incoming SMS message segment.
 Plivo passes these surcharge fees through to you at no markup.
 To ensure transparency, these fees appear as a separate line item on your monthly invoices.

 You can register your campaigns for both AT&T and T-Mobile via Plivo.
-Unregistered campaigns are subject to being blocked by AT&T starting June 1, 2021.
+Unregistered campaigns are subject to increased filtering by AT&T starting June 1, 2021.
 T-Mobile has not announced a date, but they too intend to block traffic that terminates in their network for any brands that aren’t registered in the coming months.

 Do I need to register if I’m using toll-free numbers or short codes?